PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

    * it supports both grpc and rest based api support
    * open API specification for rest apis and protocol buffer for grpc support
    * api functionality can run on vm, kubernetes cluster or app engine

+##### App Deployment, Debugging, and Performance
+* Continuous Integration: Automation of Code, Build, Deploy and Test
+  * Build process gets triggered through the Jenkins which monitor the source repository.
+It uses container build tools to build the image and stores the artifacts in the container registry.
+When all the tests are passed, it is then feature branch is merged with master branch.
+  * Spinnamer a deployment system installs the artifacts into cloud.
+* Continuous Deployment: Automation of Code, Build, Deploy, Test, Release and Monitor
+  * Continuous deployment is triggered when code gets checked into master.
+Where build process builds it and deploys it in the staging area.
+After all the integration testing, it is marked for release and then deployed in production.
+There after it can monitored and in case of issues, can be rolled back to previous version.